Cube-3-San-Jose-State/hoplite-sat/README.md

 Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.

-**AFTER CLONING DELETE THE SECTION BELOW AND ADD YOUR OWN CONTENT**.

 ## Making a new device driver

 To make your own libhal library: